Shadows of quantum machine learning: Relations between shadow models

 \subsection{\textsf{BQP} and \textsf{P/poly}}

 In this section we give a rigorous proof that there exist quantum models that are not shadowfiable, under the assumption that \textsf{BQP} $\not\subset$ \textsf{P/poly}.
 The approach we take is similar to that of Huang \emph{et al.}~\cite{huang20} (Appendix A), although we consider different complexity classes and therefore show different results.
 Let us start by noting that the shadow models defined in Def.~\ref{def:shadow-model} compute functions in a subclass of \textsf{P/poly}, namely the subclass in which the advice $\omega(\thv)$ is efficiently generated from the measurements of a polynomial number of quantum circuits.
-We call this complexity class \textsf{BPP/qgenpoly} and it is obvious that \textsf{BPP/qgenpoly} $\subseteq$ \textsf{P/poly} as the latter is equal to $\textsf{BPP/poly}$ \cite{adleman78} and contains all classically efficiently computable functions with advice of polynomial length, without any constraints on how the advice is generated. \\ On the other hand, we know that quantum models can compute all functions in \textsf{BQP}.
-To see this, let us recall the definition of \textsf{BQP}: \begin{definition}[\textsf{BQP}] A language $L$ is in \textsf{BQP} if and only if there exists a polynomial-time uniform family of quantum circuits $\{U_n: n \in \mathbb{N}\}$, such that \begin{enumerate} \item For all $n \in \mathbb{N}$, $U_n$ takes as input an $n$-qubit computational basis state, and outputs one bit obtained by measuring the first qubit in the computational basis. \item For all $x \in L$, the probability that the output of $U_{|x|}$ applied on the input $x$ is $1$ is greater or equal to $2/3$. \item For all $x \notin L$, the probability that the output of $U_{|x|}$ applied on the input $x$ is $0$ is greater or equal to $2/3$. \end{enumerate} \end{definition}
+We call this complexity class \textsf{BPP/qgenpoly} and it is obvious that \textsf{BPP/qgenpoly} $\subseteq$ \textsf{P/poly} as the latter is equal to $\textsf{BPP/poly}$ \cite{adleman78} and contains all classically efficiently computable functions with advice of polynomial length, without any constraints on how the advice is generated.

+On the other hand, we know that quantum models can compute all functions in \textsf{BQP}.
+To see this, we first refer the reader to the definition of \textsf{BQP} in Def.~\ref{def:BQP}.
 It is easy to show that for any language $L$ in \textsf{BQP}, there exists a quantum model which can decide this language.
-Consider the following quantum model $f_n=\text{Tr}[\rho(x)O_n]$ defined as:
+Consider the following quantum model $f_n=\text{Tr}[\rho(x)O_n]$, depicted in Fig.~\ref{fig:universal-model}:

 Where $X_i$ is the Pauli-X gate acting on the $i$-th qubit, here parametrized by $x_i\in\{0,1\}$, the $i$-th bit of $x$, $Z_1$ is the Pauli observable on the first qubit, and $U_n$ is the quantum circuit used to decide the language $L$ in Def.~\ref{def:BQP}.
 Then: \begin{enumerate} \item For all $x \in L$, $f_n(x)=$ Pr[the output of $U_{|x|}$ applied on the input $x$ is $1$] - Pr[the output of $U_{|x|}$ applied to the input $x$ is $0$] $\geq 2/3-1/3=1/3$. \item For all $x \notin L$, $f_n(x)=$ Pr[the output of $U_{|x|}$ applied on the input $x$ is $1$] - Pr[the output of $U_{|x|}$ applied to the input $x$ is $0$] $\leq 1/3-2/3=-1/3$. \end{enumerate} Therefore, as $f_n(x)>0$ if $x \in L$ and $f_n(x)<0$ if $x\notin L$ such quantum model could efficiently decide the language.
 We show that if all such quantum models would be shadowfiable then \textsf{BQP} $\subseteq$ \textsf{P/poly}. \begin{lemma} If all quantum models $f_{\thv}$ are shadowfiable with the guarantee that, $\forall x \in \X$,